FuSeFL: Fully Secure and Scalable Federated Learning: Background

+AriaNN, then, extended their secure training framework to support federated learning, enabling privacy-preserving model training across several distributed clients.
 The training process begins by secret-sharing the model parameters between the server and clients, each holds one share of the model.
 As illustrated in Fig.~\ref{scheme2}, the protocol proceeds as follows: (1) Each client secret-shares a portion of its local data with the server while retaining the other share locally.
-(2) Clients and the server then collaboratively train their respective shares of the local model using MPC over a number of training iterations.
+(2) Clients and the server then collaboratively train their respective shares of the local model using MPC for some training iterations.
 (3) After local training, one designated client (e.g., $C_A$) acts as the aggregator, collecting secret-shared updates from other clients.
 (4) The aggregator performs secure weighted averaging of these updates, ensuring that individual data and model privacy are preserved throughout.
-The server, in parallel, aggregates its corresponding shares of the model updates.
-(5) The updated model share $[GM]_1$ is redistributed privately by the aggregator to all clients for the next round, while the server also updates its copy $[GM]_0$ accordingly.
+The server, in parallel, aggregates its corresponding shares of the updates.
+(5) The updated model share $[GM]_1$ is redistributed privately by the aggregator to all clients for the next round, while the server updates its copy $[GM]_0$ accordingly.

 This process repeats for a fixed number of global epochs.
-At the end of training, the final model is reconstructed by combining the two secret shares:
+At the end of training, the final model is reconstructed by combining the two secret shares: $GM = [GM]_0 + [GM]_1$ Since the model remains secret-shared throughout training, this design protects both data and model confidentiality while enabling collaborative learning.